-This criteria is an important one to consider because you don’t want to be involved in legal risks and fines.
+This criterion is an important one to consider because you don’t want to be involved in legal risks and fines.

 Do some staff work overtime too much?
 Did you distribute the schedules to your employees beforehand?
 Did you notify them about any changes you made?

-Do some employees get more shifts than the others?
-Try balance the shifts out to avoid conflict between employees.
+Do some employees get more shifts than others?
+Try to balance the shifts out to avoid conflict between employees.

 6. Make adjustments

 Scheduling for frontline positions is never a fixed thing.
 It may change on a regular, or even daily, basis.

 Employees working on shifts often ask for time-offs, shift swapping, or worse, they don’t show up at all.
 Besides planning for a work schedule, you should also build a standby team just in case someone is absent.

 Time-off and leave requests

 Managing time-off and leave requests can be a headache for employers.
 You have to find suitable substitutes for the position, and this can be extremely difficult during busy periods.

 Make sure you always have alternatives in case someone wants to have a few days off.
 You can make rules about how far in advance time-off requests can be approved.
 This can be 1 week or 1 month depending on your business.